Great Life Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 - Great Life Grain Free Wild Salmon

-Great Life Grain Free Chicken dog food was selected to represent the others in the line for this review.
+Great Life Grain Free Chicken was selected to represent the other products in the line for this review.

 Great Life Grain Free Chicken